LSEG-API-Samples/Article.TH.Python.GUIApplication/README.md

-# Article.TH.Python.GUIApplication
+# Building a Graphical User Interface app in Python

-A Python example of how to build a GUI application for TickHistory VBD data
+Example code to build a Python GUI application for TickHistory VBD data using TKinter.

+Read the article accompanying this example [here](https://developers.lseg.com/en/article-catalog/article/building-a-graphical-user-interface-app-in-python)